vda-lab/vda-lab.github.io/exercises/rdbms.md

 Which companies have compounds on the market with more than 10 active substances?
 Put this information in a table.

 ```
-create table companies
+CREATE TABLE companies
-    as select mah,count(actsubstname)
+    AS SELECT mah, COUNT(actsubstname)
-    from joined
+    FROM joined
-    group by cti
+    GROUP BY cti
-    having count(actsubstname) > 10
+    HAVING COUNT(actsubstname) > 10
-    order by count(actsubstname) desc;
+    ORDER BY COUNT(actsubstname) DESC;
 ```

 From this data, create a table that shows for every of the companies in the table, how many complex compounds they have on the market.

 ```
-select mah,count(mpname)
+SELECT mah, COUNT(mpname)
-    from companies
+    FROM companies
-    group by mah
+    GROUP BY mah
-    order by count(mpname) desc;
+    ORDER BY COUNT(mpname) DESC;
 ```